Sushant-kumar-pal/MyFinalYearProjectt/README.md

-Certainly!
-Here’s the README content you can directly copy and paste into your GitHub repository:

 ---

-# **Google Classroom Clone**
+# **Google Classroom Clone || PRIDIM**

 ## **Description**
-A fully functional clone of Google Classroom built with the **MERN stack**.
+A fully functional **PRIDIM** built with the **MERN stack**.
 This project allows teachers and students to interact in a virtual classroom environment, facilitating file uploads, assignments, and real-time communication.

 ## **Features**
 1. **Authentication System**
    - Login and signup with role-based access control (Teacher/Student).
-   - JWT-based authentication to secure API routes.
+   - Session-based authentication to secure API routes.

 2. **Classroom Management**
    - Create and join classrooms.